Dasharo/docs/docs/unified/novacustom/recovery.md

     Ensure you choose the correct FFC cable, as they can be easily damaged.
     [Needed components](https://docs.dasharo.com/unified/novacustom/recovery/#ns5x--ns7x)

+!!! important

+    Make sure your battery is connected for this process.

 ### Prerequisites

 - Clone the EC repository: